DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Jason felt her open to them, and the sensation was like touching broken glass.

 Her patterns were... shattered.
 Like a beautiful tapestry torn and partially reassembled.
 Functional, but barely.
 Each resonance pathway stuttered, hesitated, failed partway through.
-It was painful to perceive—not physically, but emotionally.
+It was painful to perceive - not physically, but emotionally.
 The sense of something that should be whole but wasn't.

 Fifteen years of this.
 Fifteen years of existing at 3.2% capacity while remembering what 100% felt like.